GlobalSCAPE, Inc. Increases Security and Automation Capabilities through New Cloud Storage and Remote Office Features

 - Integrate natively with cloud storage through EFT, without the need for outside integration

-Globalscape EFT is an award-winning managed file transfer (MFT) platform that provides organizations with the ability to securely manage and protect their data, comply with strict industry regulations, create complex automated workflows, track enhanced data flows and accelerate the transfer of large files, among other things.
+Globalscape EFT is an award-winning managed file transfer (MFT) platform that provides organizations with the ability to securely manage and protect their data, comply with strict industry regulations, create complex automated workflows, track enhanced data flows, among other things.

 Peter Merkulov, Chief Technology Officer at Globalscape